uptane/deployment-considerations/security_considerations.md

 First, they SHOULD diligently remove obsolete images from new versions of Targets metadata files uploaded to the Image repository.
 This can prevent attackers who compromise the Director repository from being able to choose these obsolete images for installation.
 This method has a downside in that it complicates the update process for vehicles that require an intermediate update step.
 For example, an ECU has previously installed image A, and C is the latest image it should install.
 However, the ECU should install image B before it installs C, and B has already been removed from the Targets metadata on the Image repository in order to prevent or limit rollback attacks.
 Thus, the OEM and/or its suppliers needs to carefully balance these requirements in making the decision to remove obsolete images from the Targets metadata.

 Second, they SHOULD decrease the expiration timestamps on all Targets metadata uploaded to the Image repository so they expire more quickly.
 This can prevent attackers who compromise the Director repository from being able to choose these obsolete images.
 Unfortunately, Targets metadata that expires quickly needs to be updated more frequently.
-This may make it harder to prevent accidental freeze attacks, as an ECU needs to be able to update both the time from the Time Server and metadata from the Image repository.
+This may make it harder to prevent accidental freeze attacks, as an ECU needs to be able to update both the time and the metadata from the Image repository.
 In the event that the ECU is able to update metadata, but not the time, it can continue working with the previously installed image, but would be unable to update to the latest image.
 The Director repository can detect this unlikely event using the vehicle version manifest.
 In this case, the OEM MAY require the owner of the vehicle to diagnose the problem at the nearest dealership or authorized mechanic.

 ### Broadcasting vs. unicasting metadata inside the vehicle